utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-slice-vs-splice.md

 // [1, 2, 3, "test"]
 ```

-The two parameters we can pass to the `slice` method are the starting point and the endpoint.
-So in our example, we are stating we start at position 0 and `slice` till position 4.
+The starting and end points are two parameters we can pass to the `slice` method.
+So in our example, we start at position 0 and `slice` till position 4.

 **Fun fact: Slice will also work on a string!**